 Maksim's high school principal saw his passion for physics, and encouraged him to participate in academic Olympiads and skip his other classes to study physics full-time.
 Over the next three years, Maksim won multiple medals for Kyrgyzstan at the International Physics Olympiads.
 Because his principal saw a unique ability, was willing to think outside the box, and empowered Maksim to pursue world-class mastery of a subject while still in high school, his education was transformed into an experience he loved.

-Our first product is a series of interest-based communities designed for students, with built-in, magic homeschooling compliance for parents.
-Kids will be able to join communities tied to their interests (think: Chess, Baking, Rockets, Physics), choose projects that align with those interests, collaborate and learn alongside other kids, and get access to experts — like learning about building rockets from a SpaceX Engineer.
-Parents will have confidence and peace of mind knowing they are compliant with local homeschooling regulations as Primer seamlessly navigates filing notices, portfolio documentation and surfaces tax rebates and other benefits.
+Our first product is a series of interest-based communities designed for students.
+Kids can join communities tied to their interests (think: Chess, Baking, Rockets, Physics), choose projects that align with those interests, collaborate and learn alongside other kids, and get access to experts — like learning about building rockets from a SpaceX Engineer.

 While not meant as a replacement for a traditional curriculum (yet!), we believe doing things is the best way to learn things.
 An investigation into the Mallard reaction is best launched in the pursuit of the perfect chocolate chip cookie, not a chapter in a chemistry textbook.
 Discovering that air pressure can beat gravity is best learned in trying to win a rocket building competition, not in a physics classroom.
 This is the learning experience we want for our own children, and we’re building for the world.